 I fear that the reader will be wearied, but I must say a few words on the Angræcum sesquipedale, of which the large six-rayed flowers, like stars formed of snow-white wax, have excited the admiration of travellers in Madagascar.
 A whip-like green nectary of astonishing length hangs down beneath the labellum.
 In several flowers sent me by Mr. Bateman I found the nectaries eleven and a half inches long, with only the lower

 inch and a half filled with very sweet nectar.
 What can be the use, it may be asked, of a nectary of such disproportional length?
-We shall, I think, see that the fertilisation of the plant depends on this length and on nectar being contained only within the lower and attenuated extremity.
+We shall, I think, see that the fertilization of the plant depends on this length and on nectar being contained only within the lower and attenuated extremity.
 It is, however, surprising that any insect should be able to reach the nectar: our English sphinxes have probosces as long as their bodies: but in Madagascar there must be moths with probosces capable of extension to a length of between ten and eleven inches!

 If the Angræcum in its native forests secretes more nectar than did the vigorous plants sent me by Mr. Bateman, so that the nectary becomes filled, small moths might obtain their share, but they would not benefit the plant.
 The pollinia would not be withdrawn until some huge moth, with a wonderfully long proboscis, tried to drain the last drop.
 If such great moths were to become extinct in Madagascar, assuredly the Angræcum would become extinct.
 On the other

 hand, as the nectar, at least in the lower part of the nectary, is stored safe from depredation by other insects, the extinction of the Angræcum would probably be a serious loss to these moths.
 We can thus partially understand how the astonishing length of the nectary may have been acquired by successive modifications.
-As certain moths of Madagascar became larger through natural selection in relation to their general conditions of life, either in the larval or mature state, or as the proboscis alone was lengthened to obtain honey from the Angræcum and other deep tubular flowers, those individual plants of the Angræcum which had the longest nectaries (and the nectary varies much in length in some Orchids), and which, consequently, compelled the moths to insert their probosces up to the very base, would be fertilised.
+As certain moths of Madagascar became larger through natural selection in relation to their general conditions of life, either in the larval or mature state, or as the proboscis alone was lengthened to obtain honey from the Angræcum and other deep tubular flowers, those individual plants of the Angræcum which had the longest nectaries (and the nectary varies much in length in some Orchids), and which, consequently, compelled the moths to insert their probosces up to the very base, would be fertilized.
 These plants would yield most seed, and the seedlings would generally inherit longer nectaries; and so it would be in successive generations of the plant and moth.
 Thus it would appear that there has been a race in gaining length between the nectary of the Angræcum and the proboscis

 of certain moths; but the Angræcum has triumphed, for it flourishes and abounds in the forests of Madagascar, and still troubles each moth to insert its proboscis as far as possible in order to drain the last drop of nectar.